sfwa/ukf/README.md

 ### Measurement model

-The measurement model is specified per field, in order to allow the expected measurement vector to be constructed for the dynamic measurement vector, where not all measurements may be available each iteration.
+The measurement model is specified per field, in order to allow the expected measurement vector to be constructed for the dynamic measurement vector where not all measurements may be available each iteration.
 Each measurement model function takes a state vector as an input.

+The state vector type is provided to the measurement model specialisation as a template parameter; this allows a measurement vector class to be shared across multiple state vectors, with difference process model defined for each.

 Here is an example of a measurement model for a simple measurement vector and state vector: